 Tri-Circle-D Ranch at Disney's Fort Wilderness Resort and Campground - This is a wonderful area and a great free activity.
 Guests are welcome to visit and see Cinderella's ponies and the beautiful horses that appear in parades or pulling trollies along Main Street U.S.A in the Magic Kingdom.
 You might even be able to see the blacksmith at work making horseshoes and shoeing horses.
 Step into the barn and see the Dragon Calliope, a horse-drawn musical instrument purchased by Walt Disney.

 Pony Rides - Children too young for the trail ride may enjoy the Pony Rides available at the Tri-Circle-D Ranch at the Fort Wilderness Resort and Campground.
 No reservations are required.
-Pony rides are available from 10 AM – 4:30PM and cost $5 - $8 (cash only) + tax.
+Pony rides are available from 10 AM – 4:30PM and the fee is cash only, credit cards not accepted.
 Riders must be over age 2 and less than 80 pounds, no taller than 48-inches and able to hang on by themselves. to ride.
 A parent or guardian must lead the pony at all times.

 Holiday Sleigh Rides - Another great seasonal carriage ride - this one is offered in November and December.
 It is a very rare thing for Florida to get snow so your "sleigh" has wheels hidden behind its runners.
 Holiday sleigh Rides depart from the main entrance of Crockett's Tavern at Disney's Fort Wilderness Resort & Campground.
-Cost: $64 per carriage.
+Cost: 2019 prices have not yet been announced.
 Make your advance reservation by calling 407-WDW-PLAY (407-939-7529).